microbit-more/mbit-more-v2/README.md

 ### ✨ Open [Microbit More](https://microbit-more.github.io/)

 This is a mod application from [Scratch3 by MIT](https://scratch.mit.edu/).
-You can code using 'Microbit More' and all blocks in nomal Scratch3 on this app.
+You can code using 'Microbit More' and all blocks in normal Scratch3 on this app.
-The program of micro:bit for Microbit More is [yokobond/pxt-mbit-more-v2](https://microbit-more.github.io/pxt-mbit-more-v2/).
+The program of micro:bit for Microbit More is [microbit-more/pxt-mbit-more-v2](https://microbit-more.github.io/pxt-mbit-more-v2/).

-You don't need to run [Scratch Link](https://scratch.mit.edu/microbit) when your browser is Chrome, Edge or 'Web Bluetooth API' supporting one (the browser in Chromebook, [‎Bluefy](https://apps.apple.com/jp/app/bluefy-web-ble-browser/id1492822055) in iPadOS, like that).
+You don't need to run [Scratch Link](https://scratch.mit.edu/microbit) when your browser is Chrome, Edge or 'Web Bluetooth API' supporting one (the browser in Chromebook, [‎Scrub](https://apps.apple.com/jp/app/scrub-web-browser/id1569777095) in iPadOS, like that).

 ## Setup Development Environment